CjustC/datasciencecoursera/GettingAndCleaningData/README.md

 ## Script and Tidy data
 The 'run_analysis.R' file can be ran from any working directory, but it does require the data.table and plyr libraries to be installed to work.
 The script will merge the test and training sets together.
 The Script will create a Tidy dataset containing the means of all the columns per test subject and per activity.
 The final output will be 'FullData.txt' which contains the complete dataset, and 'Tidy.txt' which contains the 'tidy' aggregated dataset.

+#### Overview of script:
+1. Modules: data.table and plyr
+2. Download and unpack the UCI HAR Dataset
+3. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset"
+4. Get features (headers)
+5. Merge X_training and X_test data into one; XData
+6. Trim columns to be only the columns needed; columns containing '-mean' and '-std'
+7. Merge y_training and y_test into one; YData (Activity)
+8. Match Activity levels with YData
+9. Merge subject_training and subject_test into one; SubData  (Who did the Activity)
+10. Merge XData, YData, and SubData into one large dataset; 'FullData'
+11. Load and rename column labels with meaningful language
+12. Create Tidy data
+13. Write both 'FullData' and Tidy data to flat files

 Both the FullData.txt and 'Tidy.txt' can be found in this repository

 ## About the Code Book